memgraph/docs/docs/reference-guide/streams/overview.md

    `CALL mg.kafka_set_stream_offset(stream_name, offset)`
 4. [Start the stream](#start-a-stream) with a `START STREAM` query

-You can now write Python transformation modules, create and start streams using the **Stream** section in the Memgraph Lab, [check out how](/how-to-guides/streams/manage-streams-lab.md).
+You can write Python transformation modules, create and start streams using the **Stream** section in the Memgraph Lab, [check out how](/import-data/data-streams/manage-streams-lab.md).

 :::tip